jianlin-cheng/cryoten/README.md

     deposited_half_map1_map_model_validation.csv - The model-map validation scores of experimental deposited half maps from our test set.
-(Only one of the half-map pair is evaluated) deposited_primary_maps_map_model_validation.csv - The model-map validation scores of experimental deposited primary maps from our test set. emready_primary_maps_map_model_validation.csv - The model-map validation scores of EMReady enhanced deposited primary maps from our test set. structure_modelling_comparison.csv - Contains the sequence match and residue coverage percentages of models built for chains in deposited maps and CryoTEN enhanced maps.
+(Only one of the half-map pair is evaluated) deposited_primary_maps_map_model_validation.csv - The model-map validation scores of experimental deposited primary maps from our test set. emready_primary_maps_map_model_validation.csv - The model-map validation scores of EMReady enhanced deposited primary maps from our test set. phenix_map_to_model_structure_modelling_comparison.csv - Contains the sequence match and residue coverage percentages of models built for chains in deposited maps and CryoTEN enhanced maps using phenix.map_to_model. mainmast_structure_modelling_comparison.csv - Contains the sequence match and residue coverage percentages of models built for chains in deposited maps and CryoTEN enhanced maps using mainmast.
 ```

 # Cite